meganemichel/nf-tower-docs/content/docs/compute-envs/grid-engine.md

 ---
 ## Overview

-[Grid engine](https://www.univa.com/products/univa-grid-engine.php) is a workload management tool maintained by Univa.
+[Grid engine](https://www.univa.com/products/univa-grid-engine.php) is a workload management tool maintained by Altair.

 ## Requirements

-To launch pipelines into a **Grid engine** managed cluster from Tower, the following requirements must be fulfilled:
+To launch pipelines into a **Grid engine** scheduler from Tower, the following requirements must be fulfilled:

 * The cluster should be reachable via an SSH connection using an SSH key.
 * The cluster should allow outbound connections to the Tower web service.